 Imagine a home where waste has been stripped out and energy is applied precisely where, and only when, it’s needed.

-With Australia celebrating Sustainable House Day on 20 September, this is an opportune time to pause and imagine a home where waste has been stripped out.
+Imagine a home where waste has been stripped out.
 Energy is applied precisely where, and only when, it’s needed.
 Each room provides optimal comfort, tailored to the exact preferences of its residents.
 Precious resources once applied to that unused hallway or uninhabited room…no longer.
 The power of the sun powers energy storage that feeds an electric vehicle parked in the garage.
 When the power isn’t needed, it feeds the local grid.

 That’s a small snapshot of the smart home, not of the future, but of today.
 And it’s where we need to shift…rapidly…in line with three conflicting trends.

 The real triple threat